MaaAssistantArknights/maa-cli/README-EN.md

 # Set the stage to a `Select` type with alternatives and description
 [tasks.variants.params.stage]
+# the alternatives of stage, at least one alternative should be given
+# the element of alternatives can be a single value or a table with `value` and `desc` fields·
+alternatives = [
+    "SL-7", # will be displayed as "1.
+SL-7"
+    { value = "SL-8", desc = "Manganese Ore" } # will be displayed as "2.
+SL-8 (Manganese Ore)"
+]
-alternatives = ["SL-6", "SL-7", "SL-8"] # the alternatives of stage, at least one alternative should be given description = "a stage to fight in summer event" # description of the input, optional
+default_index = 1 # the index of default value, start from 1, if not given, empty value will be re-prompt description = "a stage to fight in summer event" # description of the input, optional allow_custom = true # whether allow input custom value, default to false, if allow, non-integer value will be treated as custom value

 # Task without input
 [[tasks.variants]]